The main thing about living anywhere in the world is your attitude.

 Right now, you can get almost twice as many roubles for your money as you could a year ago.
 This makes Russia cheaper to visit than it ever was.

 However, the current onerous requirements and unnecessary bureaucracy to obtain a visa to Russia has been holding Russian tourism back for many years.
-The current visa system is inconsistent, inconvenient, and puts many people off travelling to Russia.
-Visa registration once in-country, differs across Russia and can also prove cumbersome and problematical.
+The current visa system is inconsistent, inconvenient, and puts many people off travelling to Russia.… Click here to continue reading this article

 About 400 elite commandos from a notorious US private security firm, Academi, are involved in a punitive operation mounted by Ukraine’s new government against federalization supporters in eastern Ukraine, the German Bild am Sonntag newspaper reported on Sunday.